tempse/ML-generalization/README.md

 ## Running the tests

-To run the automated tests, execute `python -m unittest discover generalization/tests/`.
+To run the automated tests, execute `python -m unittest discover`.

 ## Run and control the software